traveltowith

 Recommended visit duration: 2-3 hours

-Why 2-3 hours visit duration is ideal for with baby: Allows time for key exhibits, nursing breaks, and a park visit without rushing with a baby.
+Why 2-3 hours visit duration is ideal for with baby: Gives time for exhibits, breaks, stroller walks, and baby care

 (View The National Museum of Emerging Science and Innovation on Map)